TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 ---
-title: If We Must Die - War Poetry Analysis
+title: If We Must Die - Political Resistance Poetry Analysis
 date: 2022-09-05
 ---